aforward9600/pokemonpalette/README.md

 - glitched sprites can no longer cause a buffer overflow that corrupts hall of fame data
 - Seafoam islands fast current applied to the right steps on floor B3
 - fixed amazing man glitch using a code tweak from Yellow-version
+- The rival encounters on route 22 now show an exclamation bubble that never showed up originally
+- Each of the two boulder puzzles in seafoam islands will fully reset until completed
+- The boulder switches never reset while inside victory road and they will always reset upon leaving
+- While inside victory road, boulders placed on switches will stay there between floor transitions

 #Bugfixes: